Skip to Content

 7. Underwater camera

-If you have some extra money to put toward your trip, I highly recommend an underwater camera or Go Pro that you can take snorkelling or diving.
-Hawaii is just as beautiful below the water as it is above, and the entire island chain is brimming with unique sea life.
+If you have some extra money to put toward your trip, I highly recommend an underwater camera or Go Pro that you can take snorkelling or diving in the beautiful Pacific Ocean.

 Best of all, you don’t have to dive deep to get great shots.
 I’ve also added a kids underwater camera to this list of Amazon links, so they can have fun splashing around too and taking photos.